ITrefa/jaggerScenario/README.md

 ```
 ### Scenario1
 ScenarioID = ls_1
-Classes from com.griddynamics.jagger.invoker.v2.
-Gets xml response from Discovery, cannot count the amount of bytes for the response body.

-### Scenario2
-ScenarioID = ls_2
-Classes from com.griddynamics.jagger.invoker.scenario.
-Gets json response from Discovery, can count the amount of bytes for the response body.

 ### Scenario
 Scenario.jmx file.
 Test plan for JMeter.
 Gets xml response from Discovery, count the amount of bytes for the response body (min, max, average), shows the result of calculation in log.